 Photographers might fail to realize the importance of these elements and principles of design in art.
 For the photographer who is used to approaching a scene and capturing things as they are, it can seem like a trivial exercise.
 Can you imagine a photojournalist worrying about white space and balance in the heat of the moment at a political rally or major news event?
 It's probably the last thing on their minds.

 But in reality, these are the things that make the works of a great photographer recognizable.
 Some people say you have an eye for photography, which is true.
 Some people are born with talent and the ability to produce a stunning photograph.
 But professionals want to learn why some photos are better than others.
-What makes one work stand out from others?
-Here are 25 Simple Photography Tips to help you get better at your craft.
+What makes one work stand out from others?.
 Learning the elements and principles of design goes a long way to understanding how the magic happens.

 One of the best tips for incorporating principles of design balance, in particular, is to step back from the artwork for a moment.
 The farther you remove yourself from the three-dimensional scene, the better you will see it.
 The live-view LCD screen mode of modern DSLR and mirrorless cameras is an excellent tool for this.
 With it, you can see your composition in real-time in two dimensions.
 You can immediately see the balance, contrast, and use of space.
 Is the subject emphasized the way you intended?